dimon-ua/welcome-website1/README.md

 A first try to make a portfolio website

+Languages which were used for this web site:
+HTML CSS

 Has one main scrolling page with menu projects and contact information on the bottom

 ![frontPage](https://github.com/dimon-ua/welcome-website1/assets/19237081/b49b599a-886c-4786-a2df-1a258a81a7ff)

 The web site has dark font on the header and bottom and light font in the middle of the web site

+Projects in the middle of the page are linked to one project as an example.

 Software which was used for creating the web paages